WestPeakResearch/WestPeakWebsite/src/content/Team/Raymond-Li/index.md

 type: "team"
 name: "Raymond Li"
 degree: "Bachelor of Commerce - Finance | Year 3"
-position: "Senior Analyst"
+position: "Head of Diversified Industries"
 management: "False"
 research: ["9992_Raymond_Li.pdf"]
 headshot: Raymond_Li.jpg
 ---

-Raymond is a third-year finance student at UBC Sauder School of Business.
-He hopes to further develop his research skills through WestPeak and has had previous internship experiences with Uranium Energy Corp. and Telus Communications.
+Raymond is a 3rd year Finance student.
+This Summer, he will be covering consumer hardware names and has had prior experience in accounting and corporate finance.
+Raymond joined WestPeak for a community to learn and share knowledge about capital markets with and in his free time likes to watch bad dramas.